-The Archdiocese of Baltimore is presenting its second Rosary Congress Oct.
-7-13 as a way of encouraging people to pray for peace, grow in faith and develop a deeper relationship with Christ.
+The Archdiocese of Baltimore is presenting its fourth-annual Rosary Congress Oct.
+3-9 as a way of encouraging people to pray for peace, grow in faith and develop a deeper relationship with Christ.

-Hosted by the Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary in Baltimore, the Rosary Congress will include Masses, spiritual talks, opportunities for confession, perpetual adoration of the Blessed Sacrament and a Marian Sacred Music Concert in memory of Monsignor Arthur Valenzano, former rector of the Baltimore Basilica.
+The Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary in Baltimore will offer Masses, spiritual talks, opportunities for confession and perpetual adoration of the Blessed Sacrament.
+Several other parishes will also offer special events and adoration throughout the week.

 The rosary will be prayed every hour on the hour.